Anand-AppleX/WaferFaultDection/README.md

+INTRODUCTION:

+Wafer (In electronics), also called a slice or substrate, is a thin slice of semiconductor, such as a crystalline silicon (c-Si), used for fabricationof integrated circuits and in photovoltaics, to manufacture solar cells.

 ==> Problem Statement:

   To build a classification methodology to predict the quality of wafer sensors based on the given training data.